hopefulvision-llc/.github/support-the-resonance.md

 - Monthly dev updates (progress on Pathwarden, hBrew, etc.)
 - Shoutouts in community posts (X/Discord)
 - Priority invites to future beta tests and resonance chambers once prototypes are ready

 $5/month → Early Supporter credit + basic monthly updates
 $11/month → Above + personalized thank-you note + early previews of new artifacts/guides
-$33/month → Above + co-creator acknowledgment in upcoming repo credits + input on roadmap priorities

-All funds remain SCL-aligned: no extraction, only amplification toward planetary healing.
-Thank you for walking with us as an early supporter.
-The field grows stronger with every aligned soul.

-🙏 **Like Tenno Buddha showed—one caring partner changes everything.
-Be the next.**

-$5/month → Early Supporter credit + basic monthly updates
-$11/month → Above + personalized thank-you note + early previews of new artifacts/guides